Sweekrit-B/powerOutageML/README.md

 ### Missingness Dependency

-For this part of the analysis, I chose to hone in on the `OUTAGE.DURATION` column, as I was interested in whether this impact column's missing values were dependent on `CAUSE.CATEGORY` or `MONTH`.
+For this missingness analysis, I chose to focus on the `OUTAGE.DURATION` column - I was interested in analyzing whether this column's missing values were MAR (missing at random) and therefore dependent on any other "feature columns".
+Specifically, in my analysis I tried to determine if `OUTAGE.DURATION` was MAR or not MAR when compared against `CLIMATE.REGION` and `POSTAL.CODE`.

-### `CAUSE.CATEGORY`
+### `CLIMATE.REGION`

 For this test, the pair of hypotheses are:

-1. **Null**: The missingness of OUTAGE.DURATION is not MAR dependent on CAUSE.CATEGORY.
+1. **Null**: The missingness of OUTAGE.DURATION is not MAR dependent on CLIMATE.REGION.
-2. **Alternative**: The missingness of OUTAGE.DURATION is MAR dependent on CAUSE.CATEGORY.
+2. **Alternative**: The missingness of OUTAGE.DURATION is MAR dependent on CLIMATE.REGION.
-3. **Test statistic**: The TVD of CAUSE.CATEGORY values for missing and non-missing values.
+3. **Test statistic**: The TVD of CLIMATE.REGION values for missing and non-missing values.

 <div style="text-align: center;">
   <iframe
-    src="assets\missingness_permutation_test_cause_category_outage_duration.html"
+    src="assets\missingness_permutation_test_climate_region_outage_duration.html"
     width="100%"
     height="500"
     frameborder="0"></iframe>
 </div>

-we find that the p-value of this permutation test is less than 0.05, the significance threshold used in data science.
-This means that we **reject the null** and can therefore state that the missigness of OUTAGE.DURATION is MAR dependent on CAUSE.CATEGORY.
+If we run the code above, we find that the p-value of this permutation test is less than 0.05, the significance threshold used in data science.
+This means that we **reject the null** and can therefore state that the missigness of OUTAGE.DURATION is MAR dependent on CLIMATE.REGION.

-### `MONTH`
+### `POSTAL.CODE`

 For this test, the pair of hypotheses are:

-1. **Null**: The missingness of OUTAGE.DURATION is not MAR dependent on MONTH.
+1. **Null**: The missingness of OUTAGE.DURATION is not MAR dependent on POSTAL.CODE.
-2. **Alternative**: The missingness of OUTAGE.DURATION is MAR dependent on MONTH.
+2. **Alternative**: The missingness of OUTAGE.DURATION is MAR dependent on POSTAL.CODE.
 3. **Test statistic**: The TVD of MONTH values for missing and non-missing values.

 <div style="text-align: center;">
   <iframe
-    src="assets\missingness_permutation_test_month_outage_duration.html"
+    src="assets\missingness_permutation_test_postal_code_outage_duration.html"
     width="100%"
     height="500"
     frameborder="0"></iframe>
 </div>

-We find that the p-value of this permutation test is greater than 0.05, the significance threshold used in data science.
-This means that we **fail to reject the null** and can therefore state that the missigness of MONTH is not MAR dependent on CAUSE.CATEGORY.
+If we run the code above, we find that the p-value of this permutation test is greater than 0.05, the significance threshold used in data science.
+This means that we **fail to reject the null** and can therefore state that the missigness of MONTH is not MAR dependent on POSTAL.CODE.

 ## Hypothesis Testing